devnationworld/.github/profile/README.md

 <br>Hi there! <img src="https://user-images.githubusercontent.com/42378118/110234147-e3259600-7f4e-11eb-95be-0c4047144dea.gif" width="30"><br>

-Developer Nation is a global community helping developers be their best!
+A global community helping developers be their best!

 We champion a software development ecosystem where software creators can thrive by setting the right foundations for their careers and making conscious career decisions.